nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Expected: The stats box shows "No ingredients were made" with no lists shown below.

 #### B.4.7&ensp;Clearing ingredient usages
-1. Clear records of ingredient usages after making Ingredients A, B and C.
+1. Clear records of ingredient usages when there are past ingredient usage records.

     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.